arlonproj/arlon/docs/gen2_overrides_proposal_1.md

 This would be easier to user as well because he/she would generate the manifest file anyway.
 So, they need to make changes to the already generated and point it.

-But we should even take care of the point that the base manifest in the git and the overriden manifest file are comparable.
+But we should even take care of the point that the cluster template manifest in the git and the overriden manifest file are comparable.
 Example of a command:

     ```shell
     arlon cluster create <cluster name> --repo-url <repo url> --repo-path <repo path> --overrides <path to overriden manifest file>